ip-repo/guides/README.md

 <h3>Python</h3>

 * <a href="https://github.com/ip-repo/guides/blob/main/simple-command-server-client/command-client-server.md">How to shutdown windows pc from android phone with termux </a>
+* <a href="https://github.com/ip-repo/guides/blob/main/typing-with-sound/how-to-type-with-sound.md">How to use python and sonic-pi to genrate sound when typing with keyboard</a>
 * <a href="https://github.com/ip-repo/guides/blob/main/example-tts-pyside6/example-tts-pyside6.md">Example: text to speech widgets with PySide6 </a>
 * <a href="https://github.com/ip-repo/guides/blob/main/example-pyinstaller/exapmle-pyinstaller.md">Example: Pyinstaller and PySide6 </a>
 * <a href="https://github.com/ip-repo/guides/blob/main/gemini-story-to-audio-with-gtts/story-to-audio.md"> Example: generate a story with Gemini and use gtts to create a audio story </a>